Quick Facts

 - Known hypersensitivity to incretin-based compounds

-- Use alongside other strong glucose-lowering medications without supervision
+- Use alongside other glucose-lowering therapies without supervision

 - PubMed